The betting offer and odds can be updated at any time.

 The odds are calculated based on several factors, including the probability of the prediction being accurate and its popularity among bettors.

-For example, the lower the probability is of a prediction being accurate, the higher are the odds given to it.
+For example, the lower the probability is of a prediction being accurate, the higher the odds.

 Since odds reflect bettor predictions, odds may vary among the various sports bet companies in the world.

-Odds are made by a Loto-Québec sports bet team of experts, who rely on historical statistics of sports and sales, among other tools.
+Odds are established by a Loto-Québec sports bet team of experts, who rely on sports statistics and sales history, among other tools.

-Potential winnings are the amount of your wager multiplied by each of the odds associated to your predictions (subject to the Dead Heat Rule).
+Potential winnings are the amount of your wager multiplied by the odds associated to your predictions (subject to the Dead Heat Rule).

 (ex: 1st odds X 2nd odds X wager = Potential winnings).

-If you play online, this amount may vary from $1 to $100, to the closest dollar.
-You can also generate a bar code to issue and purchase a ticket from a retailer.
+Using the Mise-o-jeu application, you can also generate a bar code to issue and purchase a ticket from a retailer.
+You can wager from $1 to $100, rounded to the nearest dollar.

-The prediction number is a five-digit number used to identify a possible outcome to a question and associated with a set of Mise-o-jeu odds.
+The prediction number is a five-digit number used to identify a possible outcome to a question and to which a set of Mise-o-jeu odds are associated.
 These odds are only available from a Loto-Québec retailer.

 As an example, for a Pittsburgh vs. Montréal match, a Montréal victory prediction could have prediction number 02461 and associated odds of 1.90.
 If the odds change, so will the prediction number.

-Also, different odds and a different prediction number would be associated to a Pittsburgh victory prediction.
+Also, different odds and a different prediction number would be associated with a Pittsburgh victory prediction.

-You will need the appropriate prediction numbers to fill out your Mise-o-jeu selection slip that is available at your Loto-Québec retailer.
+You will need the appropriate prediction numbers to fill out your Mise-o-jeu selection slip, available at your Loto-Québec retailer.